tom-and-the-toothfairies/pathways/doc/FEATURES_RELEASE_1.md

 to the console logs of the panacea service.

 ### Testing
 First, open up the tail of the Panacea logs (the system must be running to do this):
 ```bash
 $ sudo docker-compose logs -f panacea
 ```
 Visit the [homepage] and select a file.
 Some useful files can be found in the [fixtures directory].
 Press the `Submit` button.
-You should see log entries created indicating either a successful parse of the PML file and the drugs contained in it or that an error occurred parsing the PML file and what the error was.
+You should see log entries created indicating either a successful parse of the PML file or that an error occurred parsing the PML file and what the error was.

 ## PML Error and Warning highlights - Complete